Suing for Emotional Distress at Work

 Negligent Infliction of Emotional Distress (NIED)

-If you suffer from emotional distress that is caused by someone’s negligent conduct, you may be able to recover for NIED.
-Generally, a successful claim will prove the following elements:
+If you suffer from emotional distress that is caused by someone's negligent conduct, you may be able to recover for NIED.
+Generally speaking, a successful claim will prove the following elements:

-- Defendant engaged in negligent conduct or a willful violation of a statutory duty
+- The defendant engaged in negligent conduct or a willful violation of a statutory duty,

-- Defendant's negligent conduct or willful violation of statutory standards was a cause of the serious emotional distress.
+- The defendant's negligent conduct or willful violation of a relevant statute was a cause of the serious emotional distress.

-The basic principal is that the accused had a legal duty to use reasonable care to avoid causing emotional distress to another individual.
-A claim for NIED can be brought by the person harmed by the negligent act, as well as certain bystanders witnessed the accident but were not physically harmed by it, may also file such claims.
+The basic principle is that the accused had a legal duty to use reasonable care to avoid causing emotional distress to another individual.
+A claim for NIED can be brought by the person harmed by the negligent act.
+Certain bystanders that witnessed the accident, but were not physically harmed by it, may also file such claims.

-In the workplace, you could bring a claim for NIED if you were almost crushed by a poorly maintained piece of equipment, for example.
-However, your claim would most likely be unsuccessful if you witnessed a co-worker nearly being crushed, and you were not within the “zone of danger”.
-If you were not in harm’s way, the incident must involve a closely family relative.
+For example, you could bring a claim for NIED if you were almost crushed by a poorly maintained piece of equipment in the workplace.
+However, your claim would most likely be unsuccessful if you witnessed a co-worker nearly being crushed, and you were not within the “zone of danger."
+If you were not in harm's way, the incident must involve a closely related relative.